MATERIALITY

 (MaaS)

-• Building a model of social contribution that will enrich lives by offering safe, secure and unrestricted mobility to people everywhere.
+• Build a model for social contribution that will enrich lives by offering safe, secure, and unrestricted mobility to people everywhere

-• Testing a shared mobility service leveraging mobility technologies.
+• Testing of a shared mobility service leveraging mobility technologies

 Improving qualityQuality issues

-* The model plant is a pilot plant where new measures are tested ahead of implementation at other facilities.
+*3 Model plants are pilot plants where new measures are tested ahead of implementation at other facilities.